The Christian Sexual Revolution

-The Truly Radical Revolution that Accompanied the Arrival of Christianity
+The Truly Radical Revolution that Accompanied Christianity

 “It is essential, therefore, that the values chosen and pursued in one’s life be true, because only true values can lead people to realize themselves fully, allowing them to be true to their nature.
 The truth of these values is to be found not by turning in on oneself but by opening oneself to apprehend that truth even at levels which transcend the person.
 This is an essential condition for us to become ourselves and to grow as mature, adult persons.”

-— Fides et Ratio, St. Pope John Paul II, ¶25
+— Fides et Ratio, Pope St. John Paul II, ¶25

 By this point, even the most wild-eyed apologist for the sexual revolution can scarcely deny that something has gone terribly wrong.
-For the fourth year in a row, STD rates in the U.S. are up.
+For the fourth year in a row, STD rates in the US are up.
 In fact, they’re at the highest level they’ve ever been.
 In 2017, gonorrhea rates soared 67%, chlamydia 21%, and syphilis 76%.
 The executive director of the National Coalition of STD Directors thinks President Trump should declare that STDs are a “public health crisis.”

 For some reason, when the hippies preached their gospel of free love, they never mentioned venereal disease.
 Neither did they mention the routine visits to the abortion clinic down the street to “take care of the problem,” or the massive amounts of synthetic hormones women would have to pump into their bodies to prevent the children for which their hearts are yearning, or the trillions of dollars spent on the divorces produced by an epidemic of infidelity.